-Dinner in the Grand Epernay was very good.
-I met the manager, Evan, who’ll oversee my special diet who seems quite attentive and concerned for accuracy in presenting my meals.
+Dinner in the Grand Epernay was perfect.
+First, I met Evan, who’ll oversee my special diet, which seems quite attentive and concerned for accuracy in presenting my meals.

 Now, we’re situated in the Cafe al Bacio on deck five in the same seats as on the past three Celebrity Solstice cruises.
 We can’t believe how many staff members aboard this ship remember us!
 How is that possible?
 They are so friendly and warm.

 The free drink policy for Elite members isn’t as comprehensive as on Royal Caribbean.
-The Captain’s Club happy hour is only from 5:00 to 7:00 pm in the Sky Lounge whereby on the last RC cruise, members could drink for free from 5:00 to 8:30 pm.
+For example, the Captain’s Club happy hour is only from 5:00 to 7:00 pm in the Sky Lounge, whereby on the last RC cruise, members could drink for free from 5:00 to 8:30 pm.
 Also, three drinks each were allowed from any bar during this time frame.

 |So far, the scenery through the Inside Passage consists of mountains and forests.|

 Guess we’ll stay put in the Sky Lounge for those two hours each evening while Tom enjoys his favorite cocktail, Cognac and Sprite Zero on the rocks.
 I’m still not drinking wine and honestly don’t miss it.
 Well, maybe a little.
 Those glasses of Cabernet and Merlot do cause my heart to flutter a bit.
 So it goes.

 We’re content and looking forward to checking out the various ports of call in Alaska on our own time as we see fit.
 Unfortunately, with some big expenses on the horizon, we’ve had to avoid any of the ship’s expensive tours.